9 Hidden Gems of Nepal That Most Tourists Never See

 It is located on the western end of Nepal.
 As it is far from the capital city, it is also far from any development.
 Still, Dhangadi, Bhimdutta, and Tikapur are the most developed cities in this province.
 Although it is at a great distance, it can still be easily accessible by land as well as air transportation.

 Shuklaphanta National Park is a Terai-specific park.
 Khaptad National Park is for the mid-Himalayan range, and Api Nampa Conservation Area is for the Himalayas.
-Every protected area has distinct characteristics and holds its own ecosystem with rare and endangered animals and plants.
+Every protected area has distinct characteristics and holds an ecosystem of rare and endangered animals and plants.

 Moreover, Sudurpashchim holds some of the most important Himalayan ranges.
 Mount Api, Mount Nampa, and Mount Saipal are just a few of the notable peaks.
 Not only is it important, but it is also beautiful, as always.